hanqi-qi/hanqi-qi.github.io/_pages/about.md

 # 🔥 News

 <div style="width: 100%; height: 300px; overflow-y: scroll; border: 1px solid #ccc; padding: 10px;">
+09.2025: 🔥 A joint tutorial "Structured Representation Learning: Interpretability, Robustness and Transferability for Large Language Models" is accepted by <strong>AAAI-26</strong>strong>.
+See you in Singapore! <br>
+09.2025: A new work on safety vulnerabilities in reasoning-intensive setups—like think-mode or fine-tuning on narrow math tasks is released! <strong>"Thinking Hard, Going Misaligned: Emergent Misalignment in LLMs"</strong>strong> <br>
-09.2025: I started the lecturer position at KCL.
+09.2025: 🔥 I started the lecturer position at KCL.
 Looking forward to more challenges and opportunities ahead! <br>
 07.2025: I go to Vienna, Austria🇦🇹 to present our faithful rationale generation and RAG papers accepted at <strong>ACL 2025</strong>. 🏞️ Excited to escape city life and explore Gosau & Hallstatt! <br>
 07.2025: I go to Vancouver, Canada🇨🇦 to present our LLM reasoning papers accepted at <strong>ICML 2025</strong>. 🍜 Can’t wait to revisit my favorite Chinese restaurant there! <br>
-07.2025: 🔥 1*paper, SciReplicate-Bench, accepted by COLM25, a benchmark for paper replication via code generation. <br>
+07.2025: 1*paper, SciReplicate-Bench, accepted by COLM25, a benchmark for paper replication via code generation. <br>
-05.2025" 🔥 2*papers accepted by ACL25 main conference, including a co-first author paper in faithful rationale generation during LLM inference. <br>
+05.2025" 2*papers accepted by ACL25 main conference, including a co-first author paper in faithful rationale generation during LLM inference. <br>
-05.2025: 🔥 3*papers accepted by ICML25, including a first-author paper about meta-reasoning in the Position paper track. <br>
+05.2025: 3*papers accepted by ICML25, including a first-author paper about meta-reasoning in the Position paper track. <br>
 11.2024: I go to Miami☀️🌊🍹🏝, US for EMNLP24 to present our accepted papers and connect with like-minded researchers👩‍💻👨‍💻.<br>
 10.2024: 1*first-author paper about <strong>monosemantic neuron in multi-modal model</strong> is accepted by Neurips-RBMF workshop.<br>
 09.2024: 3*papers (<strong>monomsemantic neurons</strong>, <strong>oral survey in ICL</strong>, <strong>weak2strong event extraction</strong>) are accepted by EMNLP24 Main Conference. 🎉<br>